- Analytical Facilities

 - >> Information For <<

-Prior to inviting a visitor, CEOAS faculty must have approval.
-Please submit the following to our Faculty Affairs Admin at Karen.Edwards@oregonstate.edu
+Prior to inviting a visitor, CEOAS faculty must have approval from the Discipline Group and the Dean.
+Please contact CEOAS Faculty Affairs Admin at Karen.Edwards@oregonstate.edu at least one month ahead of time to begin the process.

-Upon Dean approval, CEOAS Faculty Affairs Admin will collect and submit all forms and documents required.
-If you already know your candidate will need physical space or computer resources please fill out these forms and turn in to Karen.Edwards@oregonstate.edu:
+CEOAS Faculty Affairs Admin will collect and submit all forms and documents required to get Dean Approval and submit to HR or CEOAS Grad Programs (for GFNs) if necessary.
+If you already know your candidate will need physical space or computer resources please fill out these forms and turn them in to Karen.Edwards@oregonstate.edu:

 Visitors may also need to be appointed as Courtesy or Affiliate to have access to campus services.